 The COVID-19 pandemic has created a worldwide public health crisis.
 The pandemic, and government actions taken to reduce the spread of the virus, have significantly increased economic uncertainty and reduced economic activity.
-Authorities have implemented numerous measures to try to contain the virus.
-Government-mandated travel restrictions, closures of schools and businesses, and stay-at-home orders, including in our market areas, have significantly disrupted economic activities.
-These disruptions have also caused steep increases in unemployment and decreases in consumer and business spending.
+Beginning in the first quarter of 2020, authorities implemented numerous measures to try to contain the virus.
+Government-mandated travel restrictions, closures of schools and businesses, and stay-at-home orders, including in our market areas, significantly disrupted economic activities.
+These disruptions also caused steep increases in unemployment and decreases in consumer and business spending.
 Certain industries have been particularly hard-hit, including the oil and gas industry, the travel and hospitality industry, the restaurant industry and the retail industry.
-The United States government has taken steps to attempt to mitigate some of the more severe anticipated economic effects of the virus, including the passage of the CARES Act, but there can be no assurance that such steps will be effective or achieve their desired results in a timely fashion.
-Many jurisdictions are beginning to slowly lessen restrictions; however, restrictions may be reinstituted if the cases of the virus increase.
-Further, many economists believe that the U.S. economy will not recover quickly after restrictions are lifted, and that a recession has occurred or may occur in the future.
+During the second quarter of 2020, many jurisdictions began to slowly lessen restrictions; however, beginning in mid-June 2020, there has been a resurgence of COVID-19 infections in many regions of the country, including Louisiana, where the Company does most of its business.
+In response, some authorities in the Company's markets have either extended or re-imposed some restrictions.
+Further, on June 8, 2020, the National Bureau of Economic Research indicated that the U.S. economy entered a recession in February 2020, and the duration and severity of this recession is unclear at this time.
+This recession could have a significant adverse effect on our financial condition and the financial condition of our customers.
+The United States government has taken steps to attempt to mitigate some of the more severe anticipated economic effects of the pandemic, including the passage of the CARES Act, but there can be no assurance that such steps will be effective or achieve their desired results in a timely fashion.